 Latin Club / Latin Honor Society

 Marching Band (or the Hunterdon Central Marching Red Devils) is a co-curricular activity that takes place mostly in the fall, during football season.
 Students play either a woodwind, brass or percussion instrument, or participate in the color guard (flags, rifles and sabers).
 Students learn a halftime show that is performed at all varsity home football games, as well as at several competitions.
 We also perform for community events, and travel every other year during spring break to Walt Disney World or the west coast.
 Percussion spots are limited and require an audition; however, all students can participate in the woodwind, brass and color guard sections.
 Rehearsals begin in the late spring and include a mandatory two-week band camp in mid-August.
 The competitive season runs from September until the beginning of November.
-Please contact the adviser for more information.Math League/ Mu Alpha Theta
+Please contact the adviser for more information.

-The Spring Musical is open to all Central students, and cast by audition.
-Please look for flyers and announcements for exact dates and times.
-Contact Mrs. Enterline with any questions.
+The spring musical is a professionally produced.
+Broadway style show that is performed for a paying audience of school and community members.
+The musical is open to all Central students, and is cast by auditions in acting, singing and dancing.
+Please look for flyers and announcements for exact dates and times of auditions.
+Contact Mrs. Enterline or Mrs.Petrushun with any questions.

 The Pit Orchestra is the ensemble that accompanies the musical in March.
 Students in Pit Orchestra are selected based on their performance assessment scores in their ensemble music class, or by a separate audition.
 Please contact Mr. Magalio for more information.